-We have filed a Registration Statement on Form 8-A with the SEC to register our securities under Section 12 of the Exchange Act.
-As a result, we are subject to the rules and regulations promulgated under the Exchange Act.
+Prior to the effectiveness of the registration statement of which this prospectus forms a part, we will file a Registration Statement on Form 8-A with the SEC to register our securities under Section 12 of the Exchange Act.
+As a result, we will be subject to the rules and regulations promulgated under the Exchange Act.
 We have no current intention of suspending or terminating our reporting or other obligations under the Exchange Act prior or subsequent to the consummation of our initial business combination.